teracyhq/blog/source/_posts/2017-05-09-how-to-set-up-ci-cd-system-for-next.js-with-docker-on-gitlab-ci-travis-ci-heroku-and-kubernetes.markdown

 - Dev Mode: developers work on this for new changes, this usually contains development dependencies.

 - Prod Mode: developers need to make sure that production Docker image should work on local dev.
-  This production Docker image is different from the one from dev mode is that it will contain only the production dependencies, the runtime environment only.
+  This production Docker image, which is different from the one from dev mode, will contain only the production dependencies, and the runtime environment only.

   If developers can only make it work on dev mode, prod mode can break.
 If prod mode breaks, developers can check and fix it on local dev.
 This is really conveninent and time saving.